Tips for Effective Print Materials

 - Put important messages first.

-- Use bold type, underlining, indenting and bullets (•) to help get important messages across to the reader.
+- Use bold type, underlining, indenting and bullets (•) SPARINGLY to help get important messages across to the reader.
+These techniques are effective, but only if they look different from the majority of the text in your document.

 - Use headings to separate ideas.